• Home

 Introduction

-The faculty of the Department of Film and Media Studies at the University of Kansas is committed to excellence in teaching/advising, scholarly and/or creative activity, and service.
-The concept of regular, rigorous faculty review is a critical part of the department’s commitment to maintaining a vital and productive program.
+The faculty of the Department of Film and Media Studies (hereafter FMS) at the University of Kansas is committed to excellence in teaching/advising, scholarship and service.
+Regular, rigorous review of faculty performance is critical to maintaining a vital and productive program.

 Statement of Performance Expectations